techspecs/techspecs-python/README.md

-# TechSpecs Python
+# Introducing TechSpecs Python

-This python library provides access to the standardized technical specifications of the world's consumer electronics, including smartphones, tablets, smartwatches, laptops, and more.
+This python library provides automatic access to the standardized technical specifications of the world's consumer electronics, including the latest smartphones, tablets, smartwatches, laptops, and more.

 ![TechSpecs Logo](https://i.imgur.com/QYvbQpn.png)